gpeppel/flix-with-friends/README.md

 * Changed logic so that viewing room creation is only possible if Facebook login is passed

+Greg Peppel:

+For the most part, we collaborated on lots of different parts of the project.
+Specifically, I felt I was most responsible for the overall design (look and feel) of the project.
+I also worked on connecting the technologies such as heroku and the facebook developer and getting them to talk to our project.
+Things I also was apart of:

+* Facebook button and connecting the login functionality
+* Overall css and styling of the project (also art assets logo, buttons, etc.)

+Things that are incomplete

+* Adding a google login button
+* Overall css of the chat window and chat box

 Matt Gonzalez:
 * Set up chat functionality
 * Integrated Facebook user info into chat frontend